xullnn/ls_pull_over_push/120/answers.md

 - no
   - though setter method is the only exception which accepts a reciever, but
     - the reciever must exactly be `self`
-    - anyother variables pointing to current instance are not accepts even they are pointing to the same thing as `self`
+    - anyother variables pointing to current instance are not acceptted even they are pointing to the same thing as `self`

 Then how about this?